Raphael-Boichot/A-genetic-algorithm-for-topology-optimization-of-area-to-point-heat-conduction-problem/README.md

 **Code free to use, please cite the author according to the license !**

 Using the code is very simple:
-- fill the user parameters in the main code
+- Fill the user parameters in the main code;
-- choose the objective function
+- Choose the objective function;
-- Run the code and enjoy emerging shapes !
+- Run the code and enjoy your emerging shapes !
 - If the PC crashes for some reason, code will run again from last know configuration saved automatically every 10 epochs.

+The default configuration converges in about one day.

 The code can natively minimize (amond 10 choices):
 - (1) the distance from the maximum temperature element to the heat sink;